What is Ober’s Test?

 Ober’s test is used to evaluate the tightness in the Tensor Fascia Latae muscle (TFL) and Iliotibial band (ITB).
 Let us now study the clinically relevant anatomy of both the structures, the iliotibial band, and the tensor fascia latae muscle.

 Anatomy of Tensor Fascia Latae Muscle And Iliotibial band

 The Iliotibial band is a continuation of the tensor fascia latae muscle.
 It runs along the lateral aspect of the thigh.

-- The Tensor Fascia Latae originates from the anterior superior iliac spine’s outer surface, the outer lip of the anterior iliac crest and deep surface of the fascia latae.
+- The Tensor Fascia Latae originates from the anterior superior iliac spine’s outer surface, the outer lip of the anterior iliac crest, and the deep surface of the fascia lata.

 - The Iliotibial Band (ITB) is a continuation or longitudinal reinforcement of the tensor fascia latae muscle in the thigh.

 - The Tensor Fascia Latae inserted or blends into the iliotibial band.

 - The Iliotibial Band inserts to Gerdy’s tubercle of the tibia.